How to integrate Customgpt MCP with LangChain

 Introduction

 This guide walks you through connecting Customgpt to LangChain using the Composio tool router.
-By the end, you'll have a working Customgpt agent that can list all my active customgpt projects, show chat history from my latest conversation, get usage limits for my account, update license name for a specific project through natural language commands.
+By the end, you'll have a working Customgpt agent that can list all your active customgpt projects, show chat history from your latest conversation, get usage limits for your account through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Customgpt account through Composio's Customgpt MCP server.